intersystems-community/DeepSeeWeb/Addons.md

 Widget have different properties stored in angular $scope.
 Here is description of mostly used:

  * `$scope.item` - Widget description info object.
 Such as widget size, position, etc.

+ * `$scope.chartConfig` - Highcharts configuration.
+Some properties should be changed in $scope.chartConfig.options.
+For more info please check highcharts documentation page.

  * `this.desc` - Widget data received from MDX2JSON.
 Sych as widget type, MDX, etc.